BEGIN:VCALENDAR

 UID:10939-1783760400-1783771200@nss.org.sg

-SUMMARY:Birdwatching at Pasir Ris Park
+SUMMARY:Nature Walk at Pasir Ris Mangroves

-DESCRIPTION: \nMembers Only \nActivity Leads: Cheryl Lao and Lim Kim Keang from NSS Bird Group \nJoin the NSS Bird Group to explore the mangrove board-walk.
-Possible bird sightings in this park include the Oriental Pied Hornbill\, sunbirds\, bulbuls\, doves\, kingfishers etc. \nMaximum No. of Participants:\n20 pax \nClosing Date\n24 Apr 2026\, Friday \nThings to Bring\nBring along sun protection\, water for hydration\, rain gear\, wear proper walking shoes and wear light appropriate clothing to prevent insect bites. \nEnquiries\nFor any enquiries\, please contact Lee Ee Ling at ellee1584@gmail.com \nNote:\n• Registration is on a first-come-first-serve basis.\n• This is a Members Only walk but non-members may be accepted if there are extra spots.\n• Registration will close once the maximum number of participants is reached\, or on closing date.\n• Only confirmed participants will be contacted by email\, after the closing date\, with details on the meeting time and place.
+DESCRIPTION: \nOpen to the Public \nJoin our Nature Stewards volunteers on a leisurely walk through the Pasir Ris Mangrove and uncover the secrets of this habitat.
+Keep your eyes peeled for wildlife such as monitor lizards\, Oriental Pied Hornbills\, spitting cobras\, tent spiders\, mudskippers and much more.
+Along the way\, learn about the important role mangroves play in supporting biodiversity and protecting our coastlines. \nMaximum No. of Participants:\n15 pax \nClosing Date\n5 July 2026\, Sunday \nThings to Bring\nBring along a sun protection\, water for hydration\, rain gear\, wear proper walking shoes and wear light appropriate clothing to prevent insect bites. \nEnquiries\nFor any enquiries\, please contact Shreeyaa at shreeyaa@nss.org.sg \nNote:\n• Registration is on a first-come-first-serve basis.\n• Registration will close once the maximum number of participants is reached\, or on closing date.\n• Only confirmed participants will be contacted by email\, after the closing date\, with details on the meeting time and place.

 LOCATION:Pasir Ris Park